mtlynch/mtlynch.io/content/posts/digitizing/index.md

 They never fixed those bugs.
 Slowly, I started to realize that maybe the company that makes its money by charging customers to install its software isn't that interested in making their software easy to install.

-### MediaGoblin, the dying beast
+### MediaGoblin, a more modern alternative

 After using ClipBucket for initial versions, I reassessed what was available.
 I found MediaGoblin.
 Unlike ClipBucket, it had an official Docker image.
 What could be easier to install than that?
+And it was Python-based, as opposed to ClipBucket, which was the less elegant PHP.

 Even better was that it was very developer friendly.
 It offered a simple CLI for importing videos and supplying metadata.

 It's a GPL project, which is a little bit frustrating.
 They only use infrastructure that's also GPL, so they refuse to touch Github or Gitlab.
 Contributing to their codebase requires you to apply for an account on their server, file a bug report, supply a URL to your patch, and then let them manually merge it in.
 It feels kind of like contributing to an open source project in 2005.

+### Re-dockerizing MediaGoblin

+Image I found was based on old code.
+I also had to set options it didn't support so that it knew not to re-transcode my files.
+I also had to add HTTP Basic auth.

+TODO: Everything broke in the Python2 to Python3 migration.

+No longer actively maintained

 ### MediaGoblin and the video storage problem